-7.11 The number of booked assists made via the National Passenger Assistance Booking System actually completed by the Operator within the specified period.
-This is a single number for the Operator, i.e. an aggregate of all booked assists delivered successfully by the Operator across all its services within the specified period (including both trains services and its managed stations).
+The number of booked assists actually completed by the Operator within the 7.22 specified period.
+This is a single number for the Operator, i.e. an aggregate of all booked assists delivered successfully by the Operator across all its services within the specified period nunnun